 Below Figure 5 shows an example of train-mounted MS antenna with its radiation pattern in vertical plain.
 It demonstrates that the effective antenna gain in horizontal plane may be even negative due to the fact that the antenna pattern is tilted upwards to provide better reception towards mast-mounted BTS antennas.
 In the horizontal plane the omni-directional radiation pattern shall be assumed.

 The antennas used at GSM-R BTS are assumed not to be identical to those used in conventional GSM BTS.
-The antennas used at GSM-R have main beam of 30 degrees and gain of 21 dBi.
-The signal is typically split between two antennas with a splitting loss of 3 dB and a cable loss of additional 3 dB, therefore an efficient antenna gain of 15 dBi may be assumed in order to calculate EIRP.
-This study shall therefore use for SEAMCAT simulations the 30O – sectored BTS antenna pattern based on the example of Kathrein Type 80010643 (32O half-power beamwidth, gain 21 dBi), shown in Figure 12 below.
+The antennas used at GSM-R have main beam of around 30 degrees and gain of up to 21 dBi.
+The signal is typically split between two antennas with a splitting loss of 3 dB and a cable loss of additional 3 dB, therefore an efficient antenna gain reduction of 6 dB may be assumed in order to calculate EIRP.
+With reference to a typical GSM-R systems in Germany as an example, this study shall use for SEAMCAT simulations the BTS antenna pattern based on the example of Kathrein Type 80010642 antenna (32O half-power beamwidth in horizontal plane, 14O in vertical plane, gain 17.6 dBi), shown in Figure 12 below.